grinnell-cs/csc151-images/_eboards/eboard05-3.md

 * There will also be a makeup quiz on procedures.
 * In sections 2 & 3, we're going to switch to doing quizzes at the end of class, rather than the beginning.
 The "stop then start again" model didn't seem to work well.
+In section 3, we'll start the quizzes at 3:35.
+  You can leave when you are finished.
 * Don't forget that you can bring a page of hand-written notes to the quiz!

 ### Upcoming activities